How to Make Friends in London

 None of the above methods are guaranteed to make you an overnight sensation.

-That said, these approaches can be effective if you treat them as a game and have fun with it.
+That said, these approaches can be effective if you treat them as a game and have fun with them.
 The point is to try something different, get out of your comfort zone and meet people who otherwise might not have crossed your path.
 Good luck!